 Let me preface by saying that I am not completely against wind turbines.
 I accept that they could be part of a solution to a shared problem.
-But they are not the only solution, and they are not always appropriate – especially when you are talking about the volume proposed in already populated rural areas.
+But they are not the only solution, and they are not always appropriate – especially when you are talking about the volume proposed in populated rural areas.

 I believe that 43 turbines in a low-lying midland area with low wind density is excessive and that the government, developers and planners are abusing vulnerable, rural communities like this under a flawed green agenda.

 When a “solution” involves the construction of turbines that have to be up to 200m high to function, when boglands and countryside have to be filled with tonnes of concrete for them to stand on (some 90,000 truckloads expected at the Bord na Mona site alone), acres of forestry and vegetation have to felled and cleared to facilitate the necessary infrastructure, and established wildlife must be sacrificed to make room for all of this; surely we need to ask, just how “green” a solution is this?

 It’s also very easy for people who are not directly impacted to write off the fears of the residents living closest to these developments.
 There are lazy and predictable accusations of “NIMBYism” when the reality is that they themselves wouldn’t want these supersized turbines towering directly over their homes, even if they claim otherwise.
 Imagine these turbines were planned for an area like Fore (as an example) – there would be outrage.

 Then there’s “the guilt” which is laid on thickly by the activists and developers.
 The latest project website is full of soundbites telling us that we “all” have a responsibility to embrace renewable energy.
 But it seems that the “all” is selective and that some communities are being expected to do more than others.
 It also includes quotes from “climate activists” who – let’s be honest, probably won’t have industrial turbines that are three or four times the height of Mullingar Cathedral on their own doorsteps.